By: Peter Beitia

 - UNPLUGGING earlier at night (as hard as that can be)

-But these are all simple lifestyle tips, what about TRAINING?
+These are all simple lifestyle tips, but what about TRAINING?
 Clearly you’re here because you are really into this shit, and YES this is still important.

-But training has to be a little different now.
-Especially if you’re facing facility or equipment limitations compounding with the STRESS talked about above.
+Training had to be a little different now, especially if you’re facing facility or equipment limitations compounding with the STRESS talked about above.

 Now more than ever, training should be a TOOL to make your life better.